How does the handle of a coffee cup stay cool?

-You wake up, stumble into the kitchen, fire up the coffee maker (or French press or single-cup brewer of your choice), and in a few minutes you pour that first steaming hot cup of joe and start your morning off on the right foot by burning yourself awake by grabbing the cup itself and not the handle.
+You wake up, stumble into the kitchen, fire up the coffee maker (or French press, or single-cup brewer of your choice).
+In a few minutes, you pour that first steaming hot cup of joe, and start your morning off on the wrong foot by burning yourself awake when you grab the cup itself and not the handle.

 But wait — why does the handle of the coffee mug stay so much cooler than the bit that holds the coffee?
 Aren’t they connected?
 How is this possible?